mintylees/INCOME/README.md

 Types of REIT Stocks – #2: Industrial
 Industrial REITs own and manage properties that are used for manufacturing, production, storage and distribution of goods.
 Such properties include factories, distribution centers, warehouses and e-commerce fulfillment centers.
 Generally, these industrial properties are located outside of cities because their operations require a lot of space.

+Types of REIT Stocks – #3: Retail

+Retail REITs own and manage retail properties, and rent the retail space to tenants.
+Most retail REITs choose to specialize in a specific type of retail property.
+For instance, some retail REITs own shopping malls, while others own single-tenant properties.
+Yet another may own outlet centers or grocery stores.

+The retail REIT sector is relatively large, containing 39 publicly traded REITs.
+The following three REITs each focus on a different type of retail property: Simon Property Group (NYSE: SPG) features malls, Realty Income Corporation (NYSE: O) owns single-tenant retail properties and Acadia Realty Trust (NYSE: AKR) invests in shopping centers.